AKhilRaghav0/portfolio-blog/content/Resume.md

 _September 2016 - Present_
 * CGPA: **8.9/10**
 * Coursework in Computer Science and Mathematics
-* Participated in various hackathons and workshops organized by IIT Kharagpur
+* Participated in various hackathons and workshops organized by IIT Kharagpur.

 ---